 - post-transcriptional and post-translational mechanisms influencing gene function and/or expression responsible for different clinical phenotypes for the same disease.

 For this Call, both Applications for single- and multiple-center proposals are admitted with a maximum budget of 250,000 Euro.
 Both leading and partner institutions must be Italian public or private non-profit research institutions.
 Applicants holding a previously funded FC or FT grant may apply.
 Researchers affiliated to Telethon’s Research Institutes (TIGET, TIGEM, and DTI) are not eligible for this call.

 Please note the following Deadlines

-Call opening: by mid October 2021 – Forms available on the Telethon grants portal (http://projects.telethon.it).
+Call opening: 6 October 2021 – Forms available on the Telethon grants portal (https://projects.telethon.it).

 - (1) In this context, the term unknown refers to targets for which information on the structure, function and interacting molecules and drugs is not known.
 Based on the classification developed by the Illuminating the Druggable Genome Knowledge Management Center (IDG-KMC), these targets are defined as Tdark.
 Applicant are invited to check the classification of the target they intend to study at the link https://pharos.nih.gov/.
 The portal https://www.newdrugtargets.org/, instead, allows to identify possible Tdark starting from the disease to be studied.

 - (2) A disease is defined as "rare" when its prevalence, as the number of cases present on a given population, does not exceed an established threshold.
 In the EU, the threshold is set at 0.05% of the population, or 5 cases out of 10,000 people.
 The diseases admitted to the study in this call should be in the Orphanet database.

 - (3) In the context of rare genetic disease, monogenic and polygenic diseases can be considered.